f-prime/Coffer/README.md

 Overview
 =====

-A lightweight file system container for creating isolated development environments.
+A lightweight platform for creating isolated and portable development environments.

 What is Coffer?
 ===============